cvlpieas/ADLCVP/README.md

 14. PyTorch 4 (GAN with attention)
 15. tmux, ssh, scp, sshfs, glances, htop, nvidia-smi

+## Lecture Videos

+Lectures videos will be available soon on our YouTube channel [here](https://tinyurl.com/cvlpieas).

 ## How to Open Lectures

 You will first have to download this repo.
 You can do this by either cloning this repo by typing: